GUP1 (Krios) Application instructions

 Applications will be limited to one page of text and one page of supporting data and figures.
 Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm).
 To download an application guide click here.

 Our primary focus is to support single particle cryoEM data collection on one of the dedicated NCCAT Titan Krios instruments with a Gatan K3 direct-electron detector.
 Applicants should have pre-screened cryoEM samples with pre-processing results (representative micrograph, 2D class averages, and initial reconstruction if available) from the same batch of grids to be submitted for data collection at NCCAT.

 Accepted NCCAT users (and their PI’s if applicable) are required to sign a written agreement that they will comply with all NIH data sharing, reporting and publication policies.
 The written agreement will also outline other requirements and policies for NCCAT access so as to manage expectations as transparently as possible.

 The current for of General User Proposals (GUP1s) is for Titan Krios access to complete a defined research experiment.
 We have a quarterly call for applications, reviewed and ranked by a User Review Committee (URC), which is a peer review committee.
-During this development phase only one (1) to three (3) sessions will be awarded per proposal, which may be 1 – 3 days in length each.
+During this access only one (1) to three (3) sessions will be awarded per proposal, which may be 1 – 3 days in length each.
 Projects requiring multiple days and many sessions will be given extra scrutiny and will have to meet a high standard for preliminary data.

 Users proposals are scored in the following categories: (i) scientific impact; (ii) scientific feasibility; (iii) technical feasibility; (iv) NCCAT resources requested (Krios days); (v) geographical demographics.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.

 A request for access proposal will expire in three (3) cycles or when the requested amount of time recommended by peer review has been used, whichever comes first.
 General user projects or applications will expire in two (2) years.
 After that point, users will have to submit a new project to submit an additional request for access applications/proposals against.